 Maintaining it is also easy; a simple cleanser and towel will do the trick.
 However, this is prone to dents and may be expensive because of the custom fabrication.
 Start with something like the:

-Stainless Steel Sheet 20-gauge
+G.S Stainless Steel Heavy Baking Sheet

 Solid Surface – Made from acrylic and polyester, these are available in a range of colors and patterns.
 It resists water, bacteria, and stains, making it a good option for low-maintenance outdoor countertops.
 However, unlike stone, solid surfaces don’t have stronger resistance against hot pans or sharp knives, as well as scratching and chipping.